Besugo03/inu-diffusion/README.md

 **please keep in mind that this project has been specifically targeted to my own workflow and needs, so it's not guaranteed it will be ideal for yours aswell.**

+The usual workflow goes like this :
+- I batch generate some Txt2Img prompts, using wildcards and everything else i want.
+- from those images, I run the ImageSelector in order to choose which ones are actually good enough to upscale.
+- From there, I send some Txt2Img Variations prompts for the images I think would have even better results with other seeds
+- Rinse and repeat until I get a number of images that satisfies me and that can be upscaled with Img2Img
+- Img2Img all images that "survived" from all the various selection rounds
+- profit

 ## Features :
 - Keep track of each image's job status, generation parameters, originating image (in case it's a variation of another image or an img2img)